terrestris/shogun-docker/README.md

 ### Development (databases and Keycloak)

-To start the services required for development, first configure the neccessary files:
+To start the services required for development, first configure the necessary files:

-* copy the file `shogun-boot/dev/Dockerfile` to your shogun project root dir
+* Copy the file `shogun-boot/dev/Dockerfile` to your shogun project root dir
-* add your project profile to the `Dockerfile`
+* Add your project profile to the `Dockerfile`
-* in the `docker-compose-dev.yaml` update the build context to point to your shogun project root dir
+* in the [docker-compose-dev.yml](docker-compose-dev.yml) update the build context to point to your shogun project root dir
-* also update the volumes to point the `/shogun` folder in the container to your shogun project root dir
+* Also update the volumes to point the `/shogun` folder in the container to your shogun project root dir

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose-dev.yml up